 If you’ve ever been on call in an IT ops team, you know the drill.
 The alerts just don't stop.
-Notifications ping in from every monitoring tool you own, creating a constant stream of noise that makes it ridiculously hard to spot a real fire.
-Trying to manually create an incident for every potential issue is a slow, tedious grind of copy-pasting details into a ticket.
-It’s a recipe for burnout and, worse, it means critical incidents take longer to address.
+Notifications ping in from every monitoring tool you own, creating a constant stream of information that makes it challenging to spot a real fire.
+Trying to manually create an incident for every potential issue is a time-consuming process of copy-pasting details into a ticket.
+It can be a lot to manage and, more importantly, it means critical incidents take longer to address.

 In this guide, we’ll take a practical look at how Atlassian Intelligence handles creating incidents from alerts.
-We'll walk through what it does, what it does well, and, just as importantly, some of the real-world limitations you’ll likely hit.
+We'll walk through what it does, what it does well, and, just as importantly, some of the key considerations for your setup.

 How does Atlassian Intelligence create incidents from alerts?